jeyanandhini/phase-1-Chayan-11/Extra-curricular Lessons/learnings.md

 * **In corporate world you've to keep performing and put out your best for the sake of reputation and career growth.**

-* **Empower people around you and your community and take the lead to make sure the leadership role entitles you and remains justified !**
+* **Empower people around you, your community and take the lead to make sure the leadership role entitles you and remains justified !**

 * **Always be open to criticism and that would keep us moving forward learning from our mistakes.**